nydame/slacker-time/DIFF.md

 ## OAuth Token

-Your OAuth access token should begins with `-xoxb` instead of `-xoxp`.
-The bot tokens will be the defaul token in future.
+Your OAuth access token should begin with `-xoxb` instead of `-xoxp`.
+The bot tokens will be the default token in future.

 ## Sigining Secret

-*This requires to update your code!*
+*This requires you to update your code!*

-Previously, you needed to verify a *verificatin token* to see if a request was coming from Slack, not from some malicious place by simply comparing a string with the legacy token with a token received with a payload.
+Previously, you needed to verify a *verification token* to see if a request was coming from Slack, not from some malicious place, by simply comparing a string with the legacy token with a token received with a payload.
 But now you must use more secure *sigining secrets*.

 Basically, you need to compare the value of the `X-Slack-Signature`, the HMAC-SHA256 keyed hash of the raw request payload, with a hashed string containing your Slack signin secret code, combined with the version and `X-Slack-Request-Timestamp`.